TRANSCOTLAND Self-guided Holidays

 18th century Wade Bridge Day 2.
 Follow quiet back roads to Aberfeldy, where you can visit the local malt whisky distillery, or take a walk up the Birks (a woodland gorge & waterfalls), or visit 16th Century Menzies Castle at the end of your cycle.
 (15 miles).
 Also an option for longer route by the scenic Loch Tummel south-side road (25 miles), or for a more demanding off-road route over the mountains.

 Falls of Dochart in KillinDay 3.
 No shortage of history today, with options to visit 16th Century Menzies Castle, or a Neolithic Stone Circle and 19th Century Taymouth Castle.
 Then possible to stop for refreshments in one of Scotland's oldest Inns in Kenmore at the east end of Loch Tay.
-In Kenmore you can also visit the recently re-constructed crannog (ancient dwelling built on an artificial island) before setting off down the very scenic road on the south-side of Loch Tay.
+In Kenmore you can also visit the re-constructed crannog (ancient dwelling built on an artificial island) before setting off down the very scenic road on the south-side of Loch Tay.
 Good views over to Ben Lawers, and the option of a stop for more refreshments at a good inn half way along the loch.
 Overnight in the village of Killin at the west end of Loch Tay.
 (25 miles).

 Blair Castle Day 7.
 Cycle down to Pitlochry for your last night on the tour.
 You can choose to follow the beautiful Foss road via the south-side of Loch Tummel, or go by Glen Errochty, Blair Atholl & Killiecrankie.
 The latter route gives you the chance to visit Blair Castle, and also see the Pass of Killiecrankie, scene of the famous battle in 1689.
 (20 or 28 miles).